 Memories of Christmas Season 2008

-In the days after my wife Dolores died, I still spent my evenings with Nami and Fikret and Nellie (the little dog that Dolores boarded), cooking dinner, sharing dinner, talking over television.
+In the days after Dolores died, I still spent my evenings with Nami and Fikret and Nellie (the little dog that Dolores boarded), cooking dinner, sharing dinner, talking over television.
 Both Nami and Fikret were living in rooms in the front part of the duplex.
 Nami was from Tokyo, working at a Japanese firm in downtown Los Angeles while she earned her CPA license.
 Fikret was a student from Germany who’d be going home in a few days.

 That December was dark, pressing, my mind a constricted box of sorrow and loss.

-A close friend had earlier suggested to Dolores that she take Nami and Fikret to see the annual Griffith Park festival of lights, and Dolores had mentioned it to Fikret.
+RW had earlier suggested to Dolores that she take Nami and Fikret to see the annual Griffith Park festival of lights, and Dolores had mentioned it to Fikret.
 I brought it up to Fikret and he wanted to go.
-I think he was more concerned about me getting out and “getting normal” than he was about seeing some electric light display.
+I think he was more concerned about me getting out and "getting normal" than he was about seeing some electric light display.
 Anyway, he arranged with Nami to go one evening after Nami got home from work, and I drove.

-I had never seen the light show either, and though I was in no mood for “joy,” I wanted Nami and Fikret to feel happiness, and the joy of the American Christmas season that the youth can best appreciate.
+I had never seen the light show either, and though I was in no mood for "joy," I wanted Nami and Fikret to feel happiness, and the joy of the season that the youth can best appreciate.

 My mental state was very constrictive, narrow, even subdued horror.
 It was as if I’d been hit in the face with a 2x4, and I could not see beyond my shocked pain.
 But I tried, with great effort, to "enjoy" an evening out with Nami and Fikret as best I could.
 It was the weekend after Dolores died.
 Nami got home early from work, and it was already dark.
 Fikret made a very light meal – more of a snack – for everyone before we drove off to Griffith Park in my Jeep.
 I was preoccupied with now living a life turned upside-down, with no perception of light at the end of my tunnel.